-These are three beautiful, rocky islands - Favignana, Lavanzo and Marettimo included in the marine wild nature sanctuary.
+These are three beautiful, rocky islands – Favignana, Levanzo and Marettimo included in the marine wild nature sanctuary.

-The hydrofoil can be purchased at the port of Trapani, Marsala or here: libertylines.it
+You can buy tickets for the hydrofoil at the port of Trapani, Marsala or here: libertylines.it

 Favignana is the largest of the Aegadian Islands and the most popular among tourists (although popularity among tourists in the western part of Sicily is far from the wild crowds).